 When your project idea is thought through, and you have made a chain of effects, you are ready to fill in the application scheme.
 The scheme is sent directly to us, and we will send a receipt to inform you that the application is received.

 Please pay special attention to the exact start date of your project.
 In the receipt from us, you can see the date, from which it is possible for you to include expenses in the project accounts, in case your application for EU funding is approved.
 Please notice that if you start up very early, you take the risk of having to cover all expenses yourself, in case your application is not approved by the Board.
 You can expect to be asked to supply additional information about your application.

 Application is processed

-The Danish Executive Board for Business Development and Growth decides if your project will receive an EU subsidy.
+The Danish Board of Business Development decides if your project will receive an EU subsidy.
 For applications under the funds for sustainable urban development, it is the Danish Business Authority which make the decision.

 After receiving your application, we control that the project comply with the law and is within the frame work of the programmes and the application round in question.